 LAN wake capabilities enable remote wake-up of the computer through a network.
 The LAN network adapter monitors network traffic at the Media Independent Interface.
-Upon detecting a Magic Packet\ frame, the LAN subsystem asserts a wake-up signal that powers up the computer.
-Depending on the LAN implementation, the board supports LAN wake capabilities with ACPI in the following ways:
+Upon detecting a Magic Packet frame, the LAN subsystem asserts a wake-up signal that powers up the computer.

+Depending on the LAN implementation, the Desktop Boards D925XCV and D925XBC support LAN wake capabilities with ACPI in the following ways: